botbotxhy/Build-Challenage/AS1/README.md

 # AS1 - Producer–Consumer with Thread Synchronization (Python)

 ## Overview
-This project implements the producer-consumer problem for threading/concurrency project.
+This project implements the producer-consumer problem for threading/concurrency.

 Two threads running at the same time:
 - Produces data